marifer-perezh/breakable-toy-back/README.md

-## Breakable Toy — Inventory Manager - Frontend
+## Breakable Toy — Inventory Manager - Backend

 This project is part of the Spark Internship Program by Encora.
 It is a full-stack Inventory Management System built with: